Air carrier tariffs posted on websites

 Carriers must respect their tariff at all times.
 The tariff must not be unjust, unreasonable, unduly discriminatory or create undue obstacles to the mobility of persons with disabilities.

 In order to make the air carriers’ tariffs more accessible to the public, the Agency has posted a list of links to airline websites where their tariffs can be found.
-The links will be checked regularly, but please contact us if any need updating.

 The Agency enforces the application of tariffs and may hear complaints from passengers that a tariff provision is not being applied, or is unreasonable or unjust.
 Canadian tariff requirements are detailed in the Canada Transportation Act and the Air Transportation Regulations.